 Once the accused student is notified of the formal charges, an Educational Conference is set.
 This is a meeting where the rights of the students are reviewed, and both due process and charges are explained to the student.
 The student has the right to accept or deny responsibility at the Educational Conference.
 If the student accepts responsibility, the student and the victim are notified within five days of the acceptance of responsibility and what sanctions are given as a result of the action.
 If the student denies responsibility, the case goes to a hearing before a Hearing Officer.
-The Hearing Officer hears the case presented by the university, the student's statement regarding the incident, and witnesses.
-Within five days, the Hearing Officer notifies the student and victim (at essentially the same time and using the same method) of the decision of the case and what sanctions are given if the accused student is found responsible.
+The Hearing Officer hears the case presented by the university, the student and victim (at essentially the same time and using the same method) of the decision of the case and what sanctions are given if the accused student is found responsible.
 The appeal process is included in the letter.
 If there is a change in the outcome of a case based on the appeal, both the accuser and the accused are again notified of the outcome.
 This is done in the same manner they were notified of the initial outcome, using the Maxient system to send the notices.